axelarnetwork/axelar-core/docs/cli/axelard_tx_evm_confirm-erc20-token.md

 ## axelard tx evm confirm-erc20-token

-Confirm an ERC20 token deployment in an Ethereum transaction for a given symbol of token and gateway address
+Confirm an ERC20 token deployment in an EVM chain transaction for a given symbol of token and gateway address

 ```
 axelard tx evm confirm-erc20-token [txID] [symbol] [flags]